Legender Coffee Fields

 • Notes: Floral, Nutty, Herbal, Praline, Vanilla

-Sitio Amoreira
+The Story of Sitio Amoreira

 At Sitio Amoreira banana trees are planted as a natural wind block to prevent the spread of diseases and the sitio runs off 100% solar energy.
 Mauricio Scalco lives on Sitio Amoreira with his wife Marisa, daughters Luiza and Laura, and sons Pedro and Marco.
 The surrounding plots of land are owned by Mauricio’s family.
 The farm produces 38 bags per hectare coming from 3000 trees per hectare.
 “We love what we do and the place we live.
 Coffee is our passion.
 We are happy to be part of this quality program and determined to keep on improving”, says Mauricio Scalco.